 Our goal is to build a beautiful dashboard based on the IoT data collected from a custom multi-sensor device that detects luminosity, humidity, temperature and motion.
 Kuzzle built this device to demo Kuzzle's core features, you may have seen it at CES.
-This device was connected to an on-premise Kuzzle production stack and sat in our office for a period of 5 days, where it captured all our kooky antics and sent this data to Kuzzle using the MQTT protocol.
+This device was connected to an on-premise Kuzzle production stack and sat in our office for a period of 5 days, where it captured all the mesurement and sent this data to Kuzzle using the MQTT protocol.

 A common requirement when using Kuzzle in production, is to collect and analyse data that it is processing.
 This can be done thanks to Kuzzle Analytics, which allows you to collect and route data to other applications.
 In our case, we have a multi-sensor device connected to our Kuzzle production stack, which in turn is connected to a Kuzzle Data Collector (KDC) stack.

-For simplicity, we use the name KDC to represent a stack that uses our kuzzle-enterprise-probes plugin (provided with the Kuzzle Enterprise Edition) to collect data.
+For simplicity, we use the name KDC to represent a stack that uses our kuzzle-probes plugin to collect data.